ADHD Meditation: when your brain won't stop talking

 My mind wanders constantly - is that normal?

-What's the difference between Nala and ADHD apps like Inflow?
+What is the difference between Nala and ADHD apps like Inflow?

 Can meditation replace ADHD medication?

-Is there a structured ADHD program?
+Is there a structured ADHD meditation program?

 Why is ADHD meditation so short?